Serving our priority population

 - 2020 – people with severe addictions or experiencing homelessness

-- 2021 – families involved with child protection services
+- 2021 – families involved with child protection services and people leaving mental health treatment

 A new funding strategy